CrossNorm and SelfNorm for Generalization under Distribution Shifts: Abstract

 \section{Abstract}

-Normalization techniques are crucial in stabilizing and accelerating the training of deep neural networks.
-However, they are mainly designed for the independent and identically distributed (IID) data, not satisfying many real-world out-of-distribution (OOD) situations.
-Unlike most previous works, this paper presents two normalization methods, SelfNorm and CrossNorm, to promote OOD generalization.
-SelfNorm uses attention to recalibrate statistics (channel-wise mean and variance), while CrossNorm exchanges the statistics between feature maps.
-SelfNorm and CrossNorm can complement each other in OOD generalization, though exploring different directions in statistics usage.
-Extensive experiments on different domains (vision and language), tasks (classification and segmentation), and settings (supervised and semi-supervised) show their effectiveness.
+Traditional normalization techniques (e.g., Batch Normalization and Instance Normalization) generally and simplistically assume that training and test data follow the same distribution.
+As distribution shifts are inevitable in real-world applications, well-trained models with previous normalization methods can perform badly in new environments.
+Can we develop new normalization methods to improve generalization robustness under distribution shifts?
+In this paper, we answer the question by proposing CrossNorm and SelfNorm.
+CrossNorm exchanges channel-wise mean and variance between feature maps to enlarge training distribution, while SelfNorm uses attention to recalibrate the statistics to bridge gaps between training and test distributions.
+CrossNorm and SelfNorm can complement each other, though exploring different directions in statistics usage.
+Extensive experiments on different fields (vision and language), tasks (classification and segmentation), settings (supervised and semi-supervised), and distribution shift types (synthetic and natural) show the effectiveness.
+Code is available at \url{https://github.com/amazon-research/crossnorm-selfnorm}